We may earn money or products from the companies mentioned in this post. Read our disclosure policy.

 Barcelona seems to be a hub for a great deal of people either travelling to Europe by plane or those traveling on a Mediterranean Cruise.
 While there, you will be able to see some of the most beautiful art and architecture in the world.
 Not going to be in Barcelona very long?
 Don’t worry.
 We have compiled a list of top sites to see in Barcelona when you only have a day.

 Top Sites to See in Barcelona

-Sagrada Familia.
 Designed by Antoni Gaudí, this Gothic basilica is in the shape of a Latin cross and has been a work in progress since 1882 and is still not complete.
 This cathedral is unlike anything you have probably ever seen and thus is my top pick in sites to see in Barcelona.

 The interior is awe-inspiring.
 Built to look like you are standing below a forest of trees, the vaulted ceiling and pillars are magnificent, but even more stunning is the stained glass that casts colors throughout the basilica.

-The focal point is the High Alter.
+The focal point is the High Altar.
 The canopy of trees appears to converge into an opening at the top of the church through which it can be imagined that Jesus is ascending to heaven.

-As if the interior isn’t enough in terms of symbolism and artistry, the exterior of the Sagrada Familiar is equally as breath-taking.
+As if the interior isn’t enough in terms of symbolism and artistry, the exterior of the Sagrada Familia is equally as breath-taking.
 Carved into the facade is the story of Jesus from birth to crucifixion.